tjadams/Coding-Problems/python/README.md

 * `dict = {key1: value1, key2: value2}`
 * `dict[key1] returns value1
 * set using `dict[key1] = value1`
+* To check if a key is in a dict, say `if key in dict` or `if key not in dict`.
+Do not check for `if dict[key] is not None` as that will give you an error

 ## function
 * This is the same concept as a method in java